FredrikLindgren/actions-testground/README.md

   in mind WeiDU builds distribution packages to the directory one level up from where the source is located.

-- Enter the directory where you put WeiDU's source code.
-Copy the file ./sample.Configuration to ./Configuration.
-Open the file and change the value for `OCAMLDIR` for your platform to the directory in which the OCaml binaries are located.

 ### If you have compiled before

 - Make sure you have the up-to-date WeiDU source.
 The recommended way is by using git (from inside the directory where you keep your WeiDU source code): `git pull origin`

-- If the file ./sample.Configuration has been changed, recreate ./Configuration and re-apply any changes you have made to it.

 ### Finally